sycomix/akynovia-ai/README.md

 - 👯 I’m looking to collaborate on open source projects related to Python and artificial intelligence.
 - 💬 Ask me about the AKYNOVIA project or any questions related to Python and AI.
 - 📫 You can reach me by sending an email.
-- ⚡ Fun fact: The name "Akynovia-ai" is derived from "intelligence assistant" and "Akynovia" - where Akynovia is the name of a character in a book I'm working on about artificial intelligence..
+- ⚡ Fun fact: The name "Akynovia-ai" is derived from "intelligence assistant" and "Akynovia" - where Akynovia is the name of a character in a book I'm working on about artificial intelligence.
--->